Molecular mechanism of ice nucleation on feldspar: Abstract

 \subsection{Orientation relationship between ice and feldspar}

-From the simulations reported above, we can analyze the orientation of ice formed on the (110)-$\alpha$ surface and compare the results with experimental observations.
-By direct visual inspection, we confirmed that the (110) plane of ice I$_\mathrm{c}$ is parallel to the feldspar (110)-$\alpha$ surface (see Fig.~\ref{fig4}A), as we had already inferred from the results in Fig.~\ref{fig2}.
-This result is fully compatible with the experimental data of Kiselev et al.~\cite{kiselev2017active}, which can be explained by the (11$\bar{2}$0) plane of ice I$_\mathrm{h}$, equivalent to the ice I$_\mathrm{c}$ (110) plane (see the structural equivalence in Fig.~S9), aligned with the (110) feldspar surface.
-Furthermore, we show in Fig.~\ref{fig4}A that the ice I$_\mathrm{c}$ (111) plane is aligned with the $y-z$ plane (perpendicular to the $x$ axis).
-Using this information, we computed an angle of $114.2^\circ$ between the ice I$_\mathrm{c}$ (111) plane and the feldspar (001) plane, as shown in Fig.~\ref{fig4}B. This result agrees very well with the measurements of Kiselev et al.~that found an angle of approximately $116^\circ$ between the basal axis of ice I$_\mathrm{h}$ (corresponding to the (111) plane of ice I$_\mathrm{c}$) and the feldspar (001) surface~\cite{kiselev2017active}.
+From the simulations reported above, we can analyze the orientation of ice formed on the feldspar (110) surface and compare the results with experimental observations.
+By direct visual inspection, we confirmed that the (110) plane of ice I$_\mathrm{c}$ is parallel to the feldspar (110) surface (see Fig.~\ref{fig4}A), as we had already inferred from the results in Fig.~\ref{fig2}.
+This result is fully compatible with the experimental data of Kiselev et al.\cite{kiselev2017active}, which can be explained by the (11$\bar{2}$0) plane of ice I$_\mathrm{h}$, equivalent to the ice I$_\mathrm{c}$ (110) plane (see the structural equivalence in Fig.~S12), aligned with the (110) feldspar surface.
+Using the information in Fig.~\ref{fig4}A, we computed an angle of $114.2^\circ$ between the ice I$_\mathrm{c}$ (111) plane and the feldspar (001) plane, as illustrated in Fig.~\ref{fig4}B. This result agrees very well with the measurements of Kiselev et al.~that found an angle of approximately $116^\circ$ between the basal axis of ice I$_\mathrm{h}$ (corresponding to the (111) plane of ice I$_\mathrm{c}$) and the feldspar (001) surface\cite{kiselev2017active}.
 Therefore, the orientation of ice found in our simulation is fully compatible with all the available experimental evidence.
-A more thorough analysis of the orientation of ice I$_\mathrm{c}$ with respect to feldspar is presented in the methods section of the SM.
+A more thorough analysis of the orientation of ice I$_\mathrm{c}$ with respect to feldspar is presented in Fig.~S13.
 We note that experiments consistently show the formation of ice crystals with hexagonal shape, which are the hallmark of ice I$_\mathrm{h}$, while our simulations predict the formation of a cluster of ice I$_\mathrm{c}$ at this surface.
 This apparent discrepancy is resolved by noting that microscopic ice clusters may consist of cubic or stacking-faulted ice, but as they grow towards macroscopic sizes they must transform to ice I$_\mathrm{h}$, which is the equilibrium polymorphic form.

-\subsection{Conclusions}
+\section{Conclusions}